04 • 15 • 2020

 Typical wastewater treatments that include sterilization with chlorine and other disinfectants are expected to be highly effective at eradicating the virus.
 That said, there has been a recent push to test which sewage treatment mechanisms are most effective at eradicating the COVID-19 virus.
 Additionally, if you are in a place that uses only primary treatment at your sewage treatment plant, which includes separation of liquids from solids without disinfection, it could be possible that the viable virus might be discharged with effluent into waterways through offshore outfalls or groundwater injection wells.
 Researchers from the Water Research Foundation webinar noted some concern about biosolids, which are waste solids from treatment plants used as fertilizer, being able to accumulate viruses and other pathogens if not treated to Class A standards, but no literature was provided to confirm this potential risk.
 In the meantime, to keep wastewater systems functioning properly and therefore prevent potential raw sewage exposure to maintenance staff, the EPA asks that people flush only toilet paper (no flushable wipes!) and avoid dumping grease down drains.
 Conserving water in your home and minimizing the amount of water that goes down the drain also helps keep wastewater systems from being overloaded.
 You can find helpful water conservation tips here.

 While there are still a lot of unknowns about the COVID-19 pandemic, it’s clear that we need to proceed with caution.
 The science to date tells us that recreating at the beach, and other frequently visited public areas (including parks, trails and more), could put you at higher risk of getting sick when compared to practicing self isolation and sheltering in place.
 However, review of case studies indicates that outdoor air transmission of the virus is not as likely or risky as indoor transmission, but caution should still be taken to keep physical distance from others.
 Potential transmission routes include inhaling contaminated droplets transmitted through the air (though this is considered lower risk in outdoor environments); touching contaminated surfaces like railings, parking meters or toilets; or swimming in sewage-contaminated waters.
 Even if sewage is determined not to contain the viable COVID-19 virus, exposure to sewage when swimming at the beach will put you at risk to a long list of other, harmful diseases and pathogens.
-Please note that much of the research is preliminary and additional studies are needed to confirm coastal transmission routes, but for now, based on the information currently available and large amounts of uncertainty, the best way to stay safe during the COVID-19 pandemic is to physically distance yourself from others, stay home and shred later.
+Please note that much of the research is preliminary and additional studies are needed to confirm coastal transmission routes, but for now, based on the information currently available and large amounts of uncertainty, the best way to stay safe during the COVID-19 pandemic is to physically distance yourself from others.

 To learn more about best practices for keeping yourself, your family and your community safe, be sure to visit the CDC COVID-19 website, and follow local, state and federal policies and recommendations.